cobbler/libcobblersignatures/README.md

 This list should be modified when new groups are added, removed or changed when changed in the JSON.

 Each of these operating system groups has a key for each version of it.
-The key should be in lowercase and should have a versionsuffix.
-The name of the key should be unique across the distro section.
+The key should be in lowercase and should have a version suffix.
+The name of the key should be unique across the distribution section.

-The Key contains an object which has the following keys (type inclueded):
+The Key contains an object which has the following keys (type included):

 - signatures - Array
 - version_file - String